canvas-medical/documentation/collections/_sdk/events.md

 **Why should I use them?**

-By writing plugins that respond to events, plugin code is able to be notified and react to events that occur in Canvas.
-This enables plugin authors to create custom workflows whenever a relevant event takes place.
+By writing plugins that respond to events, plugin code is notified and can react to events that occur in Canvas.
+This enables plugin authors to create custom workflows whenever a relevant event takes place, such as making a POST request to a webhook.

 **How do I use them?**